amandaghassaei/canvas-capture/README.md

 ## Caveat

-**Video export currently only works in Chrome.**  MP4 and WEBM video export should be possible in Firefox once [this Firefox bug is addressed](https://bugzilla.mozilla.org/show_bug.cgi?id=1559743).
+==Video export currently only works in Chrome.==  MP4 and WEBM video export should be possible in Firefox once [this Firefox bug is addressed](https://bugzilla.mozilla.org/show_bug.cgi?id=1559743).

 This repo depends on [ffmpeg.wasm](https://github.com/ffmpegwasm/ffmpeg.wasm/) to export MP4 video, not all browsers are supported: